ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_portrait.rst

 By default cells are plotted for combinations of `short_name`, `dataset`, `project` and `split`, where `split` is an optional extra_facet for variables.
-However, all this can be customized using the `x_by`, `y_by`, `group_by` and `split_by` script settings.
+However, this can be customized using the `x_by`, `y_by`, `group_by` and `split_by` script settings.
-For a complete and detailed list of settings see the :doc:`diagnostic documentation </api/esmvaltool.diag_scripts.portrait_plot>`.
+For a complete and detailed list of settings, see the :doc:`diagnostic documentation </api/esmvaltool.diag_scripts.portrait_plot>`.
-While this allows very flexible use for any kind of data, there are some limitations as well: The grouping (separated plots in the figure) and normalization is always applied along the x-axis.
+While this allows very flexible use for any kind of data, there are some limitations as well: The grouping (subplots) and normalization is always applied along the x-axis.
 With default settings this means normalizing all metrics for each variable and grouping all datasets by project.